What is Foreign Bodies?

-Hanaa' Tameez is one of our two lovely copy editors and fact-checkers!
+Hanaa' Tameez was one of our two lovely copy editors and early fact-checkers!
 She’s a multimedia journalist from New Jersey and holds an M.A. from CUNY Graduate School of Journalism with a concentration in bilingual journalism.
 Give her a follow on Twitter: @HTameez!

-New to our team in December 2019, Farahnaz Mohammed is a traveling journalist and editor who happens to be a mega mental health advocate, too.
-She’s our second copy editor and fact-checking guru <3 Find her on Twitter @FarahColette or at farahmohammed.com.
+The inimitable Farahnaz Mohammed was crucial to Foreign Bodies as a copy editor for multiple years.
+She is a traveling journalist and editor who happens to be a mega mental health advocate, too.
+Find her on Twitter @FarahColette or at farahmohammed.com.
 (Also, you can call her Farah).

 Marissa Evans is a freelance illustrator and social issues reporter for the Star Tribune in Minneapolis.
-She joined us in February 2020 after creating art for Issues 13 and 14.
+She created art for Issues 13 and 14.
 Want to work with her?
 Shoot her an email and check out her portfolio at themarissastudio.com.

 See that fun, animated logo on our site?
 That’s the work of Carter Fellow and friend, Rory Linnane!
-She doesn’t work with us on a monthly capacity, but is totally deserving of a shout.
 Rory’s a gem of a human and talented journalist for USA Today.
 Find her on Twitter as @RoryLinnane <3

 I really like this.
 Can I donate a little more?

-We’re blushing, omg.
+I’m blushing, omg.
 YES!
-We’re always open to donations.
+This newsletter is always open to donations, which help fund the weekly work along with the larger issues.
 Any amount exceeding a minimal annual subscription of $33 will automatically grant you a year of subscriber status.
 Just shoot us an email and let us know you’ve sent us a gift.